Bridgewater Commons: History

-20th century

-In the 1960s, a township redevelopment agency combined various plots of land in Bridgewater, and then it declared the entire area blighted so that the land could be sold to one developer.
+In the 1960s, a township redevelopment agency combined various plots of land in Bridgewater and declared the entire area blighted so that the land could be sold to one developer.
 The tentative name of the development was the Golden Triangle Mall, later changed to Bridgewater Commons in 1974.

-Bridgewater Township signed a contract with The Hahn Company, a California-based mall-developer, in 1985.
+Bridgewater Township signed a contract with The Hahn Company, a California-based mall developer, in 1985.
 The Prudential's real estate division joined the development project later.

 In 1986, R.H.
 Macy Co. announced they would open a Macy's store in the shopping center, instead of the company's Bamberger's banner, as originally planned.
 The company was in the process of retiring the Bamberger's brand and converting its Bamberger's stores to its Macy's banner.

 Bridgewater Commons opened on February 24, 1988, although Hahnes opened earlier, on February 13, and Macy's opened on February 14.
 Its anchor stores were Macy's, Hahnes, and Stern's.
 On June 18, 1988, a Disney Store opened, which was the first Disney Store located outside of California.
-Hahnes closed in March 1989 and converted to Lord & Taylor on October 18, 1989.
+Hahnes closed in March 1989 and converted to Lord & Taylor the following October.

-The mall complex pursued a major expansion in 1991 to add two eight-story office buildings to the complex, which would include 578000 sqft. of office space and a 300-room hotel.
+The mall complex pursued a major expansion in 1991 to add two eight-story office buildings to the complex, which would include 578000 sqft of office space and a 300-room hotel.
 The effort was initiated as part of a longstanding urban renewal project.
-By 2000, with a 347-room Bridgewater Marriott Hotel already under the construction, the mall's developers pushed ahead to develop the office towers planned for the complex.
+By 2000, with a 347-room Bridgewater Marriott Hotel already under construction, the mall's developers pushed ahead to develop the office towers planned for the complex.
 The two towers later opened, occupied mostly by Brother Industries and Sanofi-Aventis.

 In 1993, Bridgewater Commons became one of the first malls in the state to ban smoking, joining 300 of 1800 malls nationwide that prohibited smoking on mall grounds.